VHS Revival concludes its countdown of Krueger’s top ten kills.

 The scene which preempted Freddy as the global celebrity he would inevitably become, while giving us the kind of iconic wisecrack that would dominate later instalments, this was a kill of particular significance.
 It was also a quite wonderful exercise in special effects gimmickry, one that set the tone not only for the rest of the movie, but the rest of the series.

 Jennifer is the self-harming type, the kind who struggles to look another human being in the eye, but who also dreams of superstardom.
 This is the kind of emotional imbalance that old pizza face thrives on, and he would answer his victim’s call in a typically elaborate fashion, taking the form of talk show host Dick Cavett and slashing guest Zsa Zsa Gabor mid-rant in a merciful act that would spare us from her tiresome opulence.

-This is the Krueger character at arguably his pinnacle, displaying a winning formula of evil sadism and ironic humour that would perhaps never be equalled.
-Still, when the workers of a psychiatric hospital find one of its patients protruding from a television set and fail to ask questions about the peculiar nature of their death, you really have to question their credentials.
+This is the Krueger character at his pinnacle, displaying a winning formula of evil sadism and ironic humour that would perhaps never be equalled.
+Still, when the workers of a psychiatric hospital find one of its patients protruding from a television set and fail to ask questions about the peculiar nature of her death, you really have to question their credentials.